-- (B) The colour of the football to be used in a Match is: - (i) red, for any Match that commences prior to 3.00pm; - (ii) yellow, for any Match that commences at or after 3.00pm. - (C) The Home Club must make available at least two footballs of a suitable standard and correct size and type for each Competition Match. - (D) For the purposes of Rule 15.6(C), a football of suitable standard is a new ball, where that is mandated by the League under Rule 15.6(D) for a particular Grade, or otherwise it is used ball where that ball:
+- (B) The colour of the football to be used in a Match is: - (i) red, for any Match that commences prior to 3.00pm; - (ii) yellow, for any Match that commences at or after 3.00pm. - (C) The Home Club must make available at least two footballs of a suitable standard and correct size for each Competition Match. - (D) For the purposes of Rule 15.6(C), a football of suitable standard is a new ball, where that is mandated by the League under Rule 15.6(D) for a particular Grade, or otherwise it is used ball where that ball: - (i) has only had limited use, is clean and has no discernible scratches or damage to its surface;

-- (i) has only had limited 'match only' use, is clean and has no discernible scratches or damage to its surface; - (ii) has retained its proper shape and colour; - (iii) has all branding and writing on the ball clearly visible and legible; and - (iv) can be inflated to the correct limit. - (E) Subject to Rule 15.6(A), additional standards and requirements relating to footballs for all Competitions may be determined by the League. - (F) AFL NSW/ACT approved suppliers, as published on the AFL NSW/ACT website, are the only companies authorised to use the AFL logo on footballs for NSW and ACT competition Matches. - (G) For all Men's and Women's Premier Division matches a new football as per Table 15 is to be used.
-The host club is to provide this football as well as two spare balls for Men's Premier Division and one spare ball for Women's Premier Division.
+- (ii) has retained its proper shape and colour; - (iii) has all branding and writing on the ball clearly visible and legible; and - (iv) can be inflated to the correct limit. - (E) Subject to Rule 15.6(A), additional standards and requirements relating to footballs for all Competitions may be determined by the League. - (F) AFL NSW/ACT approved suppliers, as published on the AFL NSW/ACT website, are the only companies authorised to use the AFL logo on footballs for NSW and ACT competition Matches. - (G) As per Table 15, a brand new football is to be used all Men's Premier Division, Women's Premier Division and Men's Under 19.5 Division One matches.
+The host club is to provide the brand new football as well as two spare balls for Men's Premier Division and one spare ball for Women's Premier Division.
 Spare ball(s) are only to be used should the Match ball be unable to be retrieved within a reasonable period of time.
 Should a spare ball need to be used, it should be replaced by the match ball at the earliest practical time.
 The spare ball(s) must be the type as specified in Table 15 and of a suitable standard as per Rule 15.6(D).